-Fazio's inland Kiawah layout along the river and tidal creeks, sheltered from the wind that defines the Ocean Course.
+Pin itFazio's inland Kiawah layout along the river and tidal creeks, sheltered from the wind that defines the Ocean Course.

 The River Course is the quietest member of the Kiawah Island golf collection.
 Tom Fazio designed it in 1995 as a private layout for the Kiawah Island Club, and while resort guests can arrange access, it does not carry the same public profile as the Ocean Course or Turtle Point.
 That relative obscurity works in its favour.
 The River Course delivers serious golf in a setting that feels less programmed and more personal than the resort's higher-profile layouts.

 At 7,039 yards from the longest tees with a rating of 74.9 and a slope of 140, the course is statistically among the more demanding options on the island.
 The slope sits just one point below Turtle Point, and the course rating is the second highest after the Ocean Course.
-These numbers reflect a design that asks questions on nearly every hole, though it asks them in a quieter voice than Pete Dye's oceanside test.
+The numbers reflect a design that asks questions on nearly every hole, though it asks them in a quieter voice than Pete Dye's oceanside test.

-Green fees are estimated at $150 to $185 per round, and access is limited to resort guests booking directly through Kiawah Resort.
-The lower price point compared to the Ocean Course, Turtle Point, and Osprey Point reflects the semi-private nature of the facility rather than any deficiency in the design or conditioning.
-For golfers staying on Kiawah who want a quality round at a moderate price with less exposure to the elements, the River Course fills that role well.
-It is also a logical choice for the second or third round of a multi-day Kiawah visit, when the body may welcome a course that tests judgment rather than endurance.
+Green fees are estimated at $150 to $185 per round, well below the Ocean Course, Turtle Point, and Osprey Point.
+The lower price point reflects the semi-private nature of the facility rather than any deficiency in design or conditioning.
+If you are staying on Kiawah and want a quality round at a moderate price with less exposure to the elements, the River Course fits the brief.
+The private-club atmosphere also translates to better pace of play and quieter surroundings than the high-volume resort courses, particularly during peak season.

 Rees Jones along the Intracoastal Waterway in Mount Pleasant, public access, cart included, and no resort gate to clear.